 Effective teaching and learning depend on use of theories to guide all learning activities.
 This chapter is founded on the works of Cronbach 1963, Scriven 1967 and Bloom 1971.
 These scholars concurred about the need to assess learning activities for better results.
 They summed their work into a theory.
 The theory is termed "Formative Assessment Theory in Education".
 According to Grant et al

 (2021), formative assessment has become a mainstay in educational discourse and practice.
-Cronbach 1963 refers to the idea of using evaluation as a tool for improving curricular programs.
-Scriven 1967 builds on Cronbach’s work in proposing the term “formative” as a way of clarifying the roles of evaluation.
-Bloom 1971 applies Scriven’s definition to the process of teaching and learning, by using the term to describe a way of improving student learning.
+Cronbach (1963) refers to the idea of using evaluation as a tool for improving curricular programs.
+Scriven (1967) builds on Cronbach’s work in proposing the term “formative” as a way of clarifying the roles of evaluation.
+Bloom (1971) applies Scriven’s definition to the process of teaching and learning, by using the term to describe a way of improving student learning.
 Guskey (2005), pointed that in the early 1960s Bloom discovered individual differences in learning and achievement which was a result of the same type of teaching.
 Bloom noted that most teachers included little variation in their instructional practices.
 The majority taught all students in much the same way and provided all with the same amount of time to learn and as a result variation in student’s achievements eventually were observed.

 So, he tried to find a strategy to minimize these variations.
 A far better approach, according to Bloom, would be for teachers to use their classroom assessments as learning tools, and then to follow those assessments with a feedback and corrective procedure.
 In other words, instead of using assessments only as evaluation devices that mark the end of each unit, Bloom recommended using them as part of the instructional process to diagnose individual learning difficulties (feedback) and to prescribe remediation procedures (correctives).
 However, assessment of learners and their feedback have its own shortcomings such as inadequate resources, lack of training, lack of interest from learners and lecturers and assessment can be more of summative which does not promote critical thinking.